 Announcing CloudQuery Seed Funding

-Today, we announced that CloudQuery has raised $3.5 million in seed funding led by Boldstart Ventures, with participation from work-bench, Mango Capital and Haystack.
+Today, we announced that CloudQuery has raised $3.5 million in seed funding led by Boldstart Ventures (opens in a new tab), with participation from work-bench (opens in a new tab), Mango Capital (opens in a new tab) and Haystack (opens in a new tab).
 We’d love to share a bit about CloudQuery, our journey, and what the future holds for our open-source project and the community.

 CloudQuery (opens in a new tab) is the open-source cloud asset inventory powered by SQL, enabling developers to assess, audit, and monitor the configuration of your cloud assets.